QuickenLoans/js-concord/rfc/0002-module-bundler-loader.md

 ## Design
 [Design]: #design

-It's suggested as a "best practice" for projects to incorporate a JavaScript bundler and the recommended bundler is [Webpack](https://webpack.js.org/).
+It's suggested that projects SHOULD incorporate a JavaScript bundler and the RECOMMENDED bundler is [Webpack](https://webpack.js.org/).

-Additionally, these are some recommended Webpack loaders that will help with standards compliance:
+Additionally, these are some RECOMMENDED Webpack loaders that will help with standards compliance:

   - [Babel Loader](https://github.com/babel/babel-loader)
   - [ES Lint Loader](https://github.com/MoOx/eslint-loader)